raspberrypilearning/jam-worksheets/README.md

 # Raspberry Jam worksheets

-Short worksheets for small activities for use at Raspberry Jams.
+Printable PDF versions of short worksheets for small activities for use at Raspberry Jams.
 All resources [CC BY-SA Raspberry Pi Foundation](https://github.com/raspberrypilearning/jam-worksheets/blob/master/LICENCE.md).

-Edit these on [GitHub](https://github.com/raspberrypilearning/jam-worksheets) and browse them at [raspberrypi.org/learning/jam-worksheets](https://www.raspberrypi.org/learning/jam-worksheets/).
+You can view these at [projects.raspberrypi.org/en/jam](https://projects.raspberrypi.org/en/jam/jam).
+Other languages are available, as well as English.
+You can [help to translate them](http://rpf.io/translatejam).

 ## Contents